UX Designer, Lecturer in UX & Web Design, & Researcher

 UX & Graphic Design

 Trained as a graphic designer, I’ve been taking projects since 2004.
 In 2013 I made a move towards UX design.
 Since then, I have been helping SMEs and startups to solve problems by understanding user needs.

 I am a PhD Candidate, and my PhD topic is about fostering creativity in design education.
 My main question is “how does a design school teach students how to generate ideas?”
 I am submitting my thesis this year.

-As a hands-on educator, I have been supporting educational faculty by teaching and assisting media courses at the Hong Kong Polytechnic University.
+As a hands-on educator, I am teaching UX & Web Design courses at Manchester Metropolitan University.
 As a design educator, I am lucky that I get to apply my industry expertise to educate students.

 As a designer, my main objective is to understand users.
 As a consultant, my goal is to understand the business objectives and make sure that the design work delivered matches both objectives.